 - Look for the title of your textbook in the list.
 It will tell you how many copies are available.

-Free Textbooks, Graphing Calculators, laptops and Hot Spots from the Library
+Free Textbooks, Graphing Calculators, laptops from the Library

 - Go to the Textbooks 'n' Technology Page.

-- Under "Steps to Borrow Material" follow the instructions to locate the textbook.
+- Click on the "Check Availability" link and follow the instructions to locate the textbook.

-- If you want to borrow technology (tablets, laptops, hotspots) follow the instructions under "Technology Requests".
+- If you want to borrow technology (tablets, laptops, hotspots) they are available on a first come, first served basis.